canonical/craft-parts/docs/base/explanation/filesets.rst

 --------------

-Built-in filesets for the *stage* and *prime* steps are both applied to the directory containing the artifacts from the *build* step.
+Built-in filesets for the *stage* and *prime* steps are both applied to the directory containing the artefacts from the *build* step.
 These are used to specify the files and directories to migrate to the *stage* and *prime* steps.

 The contents of the filesets for these steps are specified using the